| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 enable him to decide when it is appropriate to reorganise

+that table.
 Another property of the spatial index

 key which helps geoManager perform efficient extractions is